 UEIUA CPY-2420 Review and possible problems

-20A MPPT Regulator for FV systems
+20A MPPT Regulator for solar systems CPY 2420

 This is a cheap true MPPT regulator from UEIUA chinese producer, you can get it from China at less than 20€/20$.
 I bought their regulator for my first small photovoltaic system, started with a single 36 cell 50W panel and now expanded it to its maximum with 4 x 50W panels.

 The case is made in solid plastic and the rear part is in metal to dissipate heat.
-It’s a small unit, about 13x10x4cm and weights 300gr.
+It’s a small unit, about 13x10x4cm and weighs 300gr.
 It comes with a very small “manual”, a 4 page basic explanation of usage (connect battery before panels) and technical data.

 Mounting the regulator is a no-fuss straightforward operation.
-Connect the battery first, the panel atfter and the leds should come on indicating the box is working.
+Connect the battery first, the panel after and the leds should come on indicating the box is working.
 It has no buttons and no switches, just connect the cables and it’s on and running.
 I appreciate the little transparent protection cover for the connectors.

 The front USB 5V connector is useful in some situations, even just to connect your cellphone for charging.

 During usage on hot days when panels are giving full power it heats up slightly but never too much.